freddneos/app-challenge/readme.md

 ### On top of Nodejs and Express  with MongoDB.

-Backend with typescrypt + Some solid concepts
+Backend with typescrypt

-- Composition , Single resposability , Liskov substitution , Interface segregation principle. , Dependency inversion principle..
+- SOLID principles.

 - Repository pattern

 Frontend with vanilla JS

 - ES6 features

 - Bootstrap theme.